People Move On: Reception

 songs".
 Martin Aston of Mojo said there is a "palpable shedding of tension underpinned these 63 minutes [which] centred on the creamiest vibrato guitar since Mick Ronson".
 He said Butler's "callow singing ... strained to keep up" with the quality of music and that the new vocals make Butler's "soulful grain resemble a different singer".
 Classic Rock writer Emma Johnston called the reissue "an ambitious collection ... characterised by his histrionic guitar work" and that the reissue's "real star" is the new-vocal version, which "brings a whole new dimension to old favourites".
-Far Out Magazine Eoghan Lyng said the reissue shows the "unbridled creativity" that was "laced with splashes of distress and concern", and that the new vocals provide not "enhancement, but conviction, and by doing so, help to validate the feelings once deemed unworthy of a movement".
 Kieron Tyler of The Arts Desk stated Butler's vocals are "more full these days, with a presence lacking before.
 It is more dramatic, more muscular than in 1998."

 The original issue of People Move On peaked at number 11 on the UK Albums Chart, and all three singles charted in the UK Singles Chart; "Stay" at number 12, "Not Alone" at number 27, and "A Change of Heart" at number 45.
 Three months after its release, the British Phonographic Industry (BPI) certified the album silver in the UK.